Can CBD oil help arthritis?

 Chewing CBD gummies may provide a small amount of sublingual absorption but most of the CBD will pass through the digestive system before being absorbed.

 The Arthritis Foundation says the effects of topical creams may be felt within 15 to 45 mins and there is evidence that they may peak after around 90 mins.

 One of the reasons that CBD is seen as an interesting avenue for further research by scientists, and as an appealing natural remedy by CBD users, is its relatively low-level of serious side-effects and the fact that it appears not to induce dependency like some pharmacological treatments.
 CBD is generally considered medically ‘well tolerated’, meaning that only small numbers of patients drop out of clinical trials due to adverse effects.

-However, CBD can have some side-effects.
-The most common is dry mouth, experienced by 11% of those involved in a 2018 study of over 2,400 CBD users, with increased hunger (6%), red eyes (less than 3%) and drowsiness (less than 2%) also among the unwanted effects reported.
-Other sources suggest CBD oil can sometimes cause nausea and diarrhoea.
+However, CBD can have side-effects in a small proportion of people.
+Among the most common is dry mouth, experienced by 11% of those involved in a 2018 study of over 2,400 CBD users.
+Tiredness / fatigue is also regularly reported, while some sources suggest CBD can sometimes cause nausea, diarrhoea, appetite changes or irritability.

 CBD can interact with a wide range of drugs in ways that are potentially unsafe.
 These include some statins and blood pressure medicines and those that come with a grapefruit warning.
 However, many drugs that can be adversely affected by CBD do not carry warnings.
 Therefore, if you are on any medication or supplements, you should consult your doctor before using CBD.